Real or not? Royals are contenders, Nolan Arenado helps MVP case

 — MLB GIFS (@MLBGIFs) June 18, 2017

-A's note of the day Have to squeeze this in: They swept the Yankees in a four-game series, including three one-run victory.
+A's note of the day.
+Have to squeeze this in: They swept the Yankees in a four-game series, including three one-run victories.
 Good job, A's!
 The Yankees haven't won since I wrote this.
 Reverse jinx is working!

-Logan Morrison note of the day We need to do an in-depth examination of the Rays first baseman, but Morrison hit two of the Rays' five home runs as they beat the Tigers 9-1 (Jacob Faria with a third straight one-run outing since his call-up).
+Logan Morrison note of the day.
+We need to do an in-depth examination of the Rays first baseman; Morrison hit two of the Rays' five home runs as they beat the Tigers 9-1 (Jacob Faria with a third straight one-run outing since his call-up).
 Morrison now has 21 home runs.
 Here's your update on crappy ex-Mariners first basemen:

 Baseball is a funny game.